In space Dark Matter occupies the gaps between sense and logic. Dark Fluff fills the vacuum.

 There is a clatter at the cat flap as Digby bounds in from the yard.
 Tail high he prances and somersaults into the dining room, certain as ever of the overwhelming joy his presence will provoke.
 And then he stops, puzzled.
 No one has looked up, no one has moved.
 The little group before him stares, motionless at a lumpy black mass of… So that’s where you’ve been all this time.
 Peering into the fluff mound he has seen something treasured.
 He leaps into the middle of the outspread newspaper, dust and fluff flying in all directions.
 There is a collective gasp.
 Lemmy sneezes.

 Digby emerges clutching the limp, grey, filthy form of his favourite, one eared, catnip mouse, more furless, featureless and tailless than ever.
-The company, fast recovering its equilibrium, regards him and sighs.
+Alex snaps out of his weird reverie, Peggy, fast recovering her equilibrium, regards the dust caked moggy and sighs.

 He stops, tilts his head, …What?